Profane Review

 By Kevin Mitchell | Posted: April 27, 2020

 I died.
 I kicked the bucket.
 I passed on.
 I died again.
-However, you want to say it, I lost to the tutorial boss, cleverly named Tutoriaal.
+However you want to say it, I lost to the tutorial boss, cleverly named Tutoriaal.
 Heck, it took almost a half-dozen attempts before I was even able to move on to the next encounter in the story mode.
 A frantic boss rush bullet-hell shooter, Profane tests your reflexes to the limit.
 Already available on PC via Steam at the end of 2019, Nintendo Switch owners can finally get their hands on this brutally ruthless twin-stick experience.

-Playing through the story mode, you’ll earn abilities gradually after defeating the massive bosses.
-It’s the best way to become quite acquainted with each one, especially considering there are over 40 to collect.
+Playing through the story mode, you'll gradually earn abilities after defeating the massive bosses.
+It's the best way to become acquainted with each one, especially considering there are over 40 to collect.
 Before each fight, you can customize your loadout, deciding between active and passive skills.
 All the active powers can give you the edge, but equipping them decreases the timer from the onset.
-The chrono blast can set off a massive explosion around you but also costs 20 seconds to equip.
-Even then, you’ll need to charge the abilities by collecting souls that seep out of the bosses.
-The first ability offered in the story mode costs 15 seconds, but you’ll gain the power to teleport forward to avoid incoming attacks.
-Considering you’ll lose roughly 15 seconds each time you get hit, it can be a lifesaver.
-Through the occult codex, you are capable of equipping passive abilities that don’t cost any of your time.
+The chrono blast can set off a massive explosion around you but costs 20 seconds to equip.
+Even then, you'll need to charge the abilities by collecting souls that seep out of the bosses.
+The first ability offered in the story mode costs 15 seconds, but you'll gain the power to teleport forward to avoid incoming attacks.
+Considering you'll lose roughly 15 seconds each time you get hit, it can be a lifesaver.
+Through the occult codex, you can equip passive abilities that don't cost any of your time.
 These powers can yield increased damage output until you get hit for the first time, reduce all incoming damage, add rotating orbs that surround your floating body and absorb attacks, and more.

 Simply Put

-Profane is a devastatingly frantic boss rush bullet-hell twin-stick experience that looks and plays nice on the Nintendo Switch.
+Profane is a devastatingly frantic boss rush bullet-hell twin-stick experience that looks and plays beautifully on the Nintendo Switch.
 While you lose the Twitch and Mixer integration that the PC release has, it still includes the rogue-lite challenge mode, leaderboards, and daily challenges to keep you returning for additional runs.
 The timer-based currency and health system are unique, but some may have a hard time getting past the opening encounter in story mode.
 Thankfully, the arena mode lets you select from any of the bosses and mess around with all of the abilities already unlocked.

 Note: Profane was reviewed on Switch.
 A digital copy of the game was provided by the publisher/developer.